 PHOTOGRAPHY AND ARTISTIC METHODS

 Playful with methods, Emma Arnold brings creativity and art into her work frequently.
 Some of her experiments with methods developed during her doctoral research are discussed in her paper ‘Aesthetic practices of psychogeography and photography’ published in the journal Geography Compass.
 This work and her use of methods were the subject of a short documentary made by Snöball Film.
 She is presently developing new writings on artistic approaches to urban photography.
+Her paper ‘Photography, composition, and the ephemeral city’ is accepted for publication in the Royal Geographical Society journal Area and is the first in her series on the merits of artistic photography in conducting critical urban research.

 Her postdoctoral research project takes the form of a creative laboratory LAX LAB.
 Through the laboratory, she has been experimenting with diverse creative methodologies, including: artistic activism, creative action research, visual urban ethnography, and an artistic performance travelling from Oslo to London by train.
 She is part of an artistic activist collective in Oslo.